arashsafaridev/qmean/readme.txt

 * Option: submit search after selection [UX]
 * Option: disable/enable merging previous searched queries

-= 1.5.1 =
+= 1.6 =
-* Feature: remove button to remove keywords from report to clean the merged suggestions
+* Feature: remove button to remove keywords from report to clean the merged suggestions database
+* Feature: User's Eye: see what keywords the user has seen on QMean's report
 * Fixed: Auto Recognizer class selector on single class name
 * Fixed: PHP MySQL errors, PHP notices and warnings
+* Fixed: Phrase mode keyword relevancy for more than one word
+* UX: Live search suggestion wrapper visibility delay reduced to 200 miliseconds from 500 miliseconds
+* Optimization: On creating patterns, finding phrases in a text
+* Option: Search efficiency option (on/off)
+* Option: Ignore shortcode texts in contents (yes/no)
+* Option: Number of words to trim the phrase and retrieve after main keyword (number)
+* Removed: Option of phrase length

 == Upgrade Notice ==